 Los Angeles Pacific University (LAPU) primarily serves the post-traditional student population through nontraditional delivery systems.
-All of LAPU's programs are offered online.
-Face-to-face supplemental classes were also offered for approximately 1.3% of LAPU's students who preferred this experience in 2019.
-Located in San Dimas, California, LAPU is a non-residential campus with face-to-face classes offered in San Dimas and at the Murrieta Regional Campus.
+All of LAPU's programs are currently offered online.
+Face-to-face supplemental classes were also offered to a small percentage of LAPU's students who preferred this experience prior to 2020.
+Located in San Dimas, California, LAPU is a non-residential campus with face-to-face classes previously offered in San Dimas and at the Murrieta Regional Campus.
 LAPU's Clery Act Reportable Geography Policy includes the definition of terms, procedures, and property as required under the Clery Act.
+In response to the coronavirus pandemic, LAPU implemented a remote work plan in March 2020, closing the campus to all but essential employees throughout the rest of the calendar year.
+No student access was permitted from March 18, 2020 to December 31, 2020.

-University College at APU (now LAPU) Face-to-Face Courses Matrix 2017-2019 Students in Geographical/Physical Locations (Enter "Y" to indicate sessions LAPU classes were taught in each location)
+Los Ang geles Pacific University Face-to-Face Courses Matrix 2018-2020 Students in Geographical/Physical Locations (En ter "Y" to indicate sessions LAPU classes were taught in each location) (En